dwyl/elixir-auth-facebook/README.md

 > **Note**: if you get stuck,
 > please let us know by opening an issue!

-## Step 1: Create quickly a Facebook app 🆕
+## Step 1: Create a Facebook app 🆕

 You need to have a Facebook developer account.
 It is free.
+You just use your Facebook account.
 You will create an app and get the **credentials** in minutes.

 ### Step 1.1 Create or use a developer account from your personal Facebook account